 The author explains that he had always been interested in calligraphy and saw this art as a great help for self-cultivation.
 A great part of practicing the art of calligraphy was to imitate ancient works or rubbings and copies of them.
 Emperor Gaozong was of the opinion that there were only very few Song period scholars that really mastered the skill of the brush, like Li Jianzhong 李建中 (945-1013), Cai Xiang 蔡襄 (1012-067) or Li Shiyong 李時雍, but also Su Shi 蘇軾 (1037-1101), Huang Tingjian, Mi Fu and Xue Shaopeng 薛紹彭 (fl.
 1086).
 Among the contemporaries, Wu Yue 吳說 (c.
 1092-c.
 1170), Xu Jing 徐競 (1091—1153) and Du Tangxi 杜唐稽 (early 12th cent.) were "good", but not "perfect".

-The book Hanmoji includes a chapter on the inkstone (Lun yan 論硯) that is very interesting for collectors.
-It is a very helpful book for the assessing of calligraphic skills of Song period masters.
-The Hanmoji is included in the collectanea Baichuan xuehai 百川學海, Zhanshi shuyuan buyi 詹氏書苑補益, Shuofu 說郛, Shuyuan 書苑 and Siku quanshu 四庫全書.
+The book Hanmoji includes a chapter on the ink-stone (Lun yan 論硯) that is very interesting for collectors.
+It is a very helpful book for the assessing of calligraphic skills of Song-period masters.
+The Hanmoji is included in the series Baichuan xuehai 百川學海, Zhanshi shuyuan buyi 詹氏書苑補益, Shuofu 說郛, Shuyuan 書苑 and Siku quanshu 四庫全書.